 Also on this page you can read about:

 When you stop receiving FHA, your Health Care Card will also stop.

 If your financial situation has improved, let us know as soon as this happens so we don’t overpay you.
 If we overpay you, you will get a debt and may have to pay the money back.

-If you haven’t reached the maximum period of payment you will be able to apply for FHA again, if you need to in the future.
+You will be able to apply for FHA again, if you need to in the future.
+You can do this if you haven’t reached the maximum period of payment.

-Even if you no longer get FHA you still need to reconcile your business income for each financial year that you got it.
+Even if you no longer get FHA you still need to reconcile your business income.
+You need to do this for each financial year that you got it.
 Just send us your tax returns and financial statements and we will work out if we have paid you: